Judge weighs whether Venezuela can pay Maduro's legal costs in US drug trafficking case

-NEW YORK (AP) — Former Venezuelan President Nicolás Maduro and his wife were back in a New York courtroom Thursday as they seek to have their drug trafficking indictments thrown out over a geopolitical dispute over legal fees.
+NEW YORK (AP) — A U.S. judge pressed the Trump administration Thursday about its basis for barring Venezuela’s government from paying former President Nicolás Maduro's legal fees in the drug trafficking case that has put him behind bars in New York.

-The defense and prosecution argued over whether Maduro should be allowed to use Venezuelan government funds to pay for his defense.
-His lawyers have insisted the U.S. is violating the deposed leader’s constitutional rights by blocking government money from being used for his legal costs.
+As Maduro and Cilia Flores, his wife and co-defendant, looked on in jail uniforms, his lawyers argued that the U.S. is violating the deposed leader’s constitutional rights by blocking Venezuelan government money from being used for the couple's legal costs.
+The U.S. government hasn't let the funds flow because of sanctions against the South American country.

-Judge Alvin Hellerstein questioned why the prosecution's argument to block the funds still stands, now that U.S. and Venezuelan relations have warmed somewhat.
-He did not immediately rule on the issue Thursday and did not give a timeline for the decision.
-A date for the next hearing was not set.
+Judge Alvin Hellerstein questioned why the prosecution's argument still stands, now that U.S. and Venezuelan relations have warmed somewhat.
+Since Maduro's capture by U.S. military forces in January, Venezuela and the U.S. have reestablished diplomatic relations, Washington has eased economic sanctions on Venezuela’s crucial oil industry, and the U.S. has dispatched a chargé d’affaires to Caracas.

+“We have changed the situation in Venezuela,” Hellerstein observed, suggesting that the argument for continuing to block the defense funds has changed with it: “The current paramount goal and need and constitutional right is the right to defense.”

-As supporters and opponents rallied outside, Maduro and his wife, Cilia Flores, made their first court appearance since a January arraignment at which he protested their capture by U.S. military forces and declared: “I am not guilty.
+As supporters and opponents rallied outside, Maduro and Flores made their first court appearance since a January arraignment at which he declared: “I am not guilty.
 I am a decent man, the constitutional president of my country.”
 Flores has also pleaded not guilty.

-The couple sat at the defense table between their lawyers, wearing jail uniforms and headphones to listen to the translation.

-In addition to drug trafficking, they are accused of ordering kidnappings, beatings and murders of those who owed them drug money or undermined their trafficking operation.
-That included the killing of a drug boss in Caracas, the indictment said.
+A 25-page indictment accused Maduro and others of working with drug cartels and members of the military to facilitate the shipment of thousands of tons of cocaine into the U.S. He and Flores also are accused of ordering kidnappings, beatings and murders of those who owed them drug money or undermined their trafficking operation.
 If convicted, they face life in prison.

 Rallies held before court hearing

-Demonstrators gathered outside the courthouse to rally both in favor of and against Maduro.
-In a noisy scene, protesters and supporters chanted, blew horns and beat drums and cowbells.
-Among the anti-Maduro contingent, one person waved a sign reading “Maduro rot in prison.”
+In a noisy scene outside the courthouse, contrasting groups of protesters chanted, blew horns and beat drums and cowbells.
+Among Maduro critics, one person waved a sign reading “Maduro rot in prison.”
 On the other side of a metal barrier, people held signs reading “Free President Maduro.”

-In Caracas Thursday morning, a couple hundred people gathered at a public plaza including ruling party supporters, state employees and civilian militia members.
+In Caracas Thursday morning, hundreds of people gathered at a public plaza, including ruling party supporters, state employees and civilian militia members.
 One attendee, retiree Eduardo Cubillan, said he was there to pray for Maduro and Flores and condemn the violation of Venezuela’s sovereignty during the Jan.
 3 operation.

 “We hope that in the United States, if justice truly exists, a trial will be held that will lead to President Maduro’s freedom, because this kidnapping violated international legal principles, and we want justice to be served,” Cubillan, 80, said.

-Maduro, 63, and Flores, 69, continue to enjoy some support in Venezuela, with murals and billboards across the capital, Caracas, demanding their return.
+Maduro, 63, and Flores, 69, continue to enjoy some support in Venezuela, with murals and billboards across Caracas demanding their return.
 While Maduro's ruling party remains in power, he has slowly been erased from the government of Delcy Rodríguez, Venezuela's acting president.

-Rodríguez has replaced senior officials including Maduro’s faithful defense minister and attorney general, reorganized agencies, appointed ambassadors and eliminated tenets of the self-proclaimed socialist movement that has ruled Venezuela for more than two decades.
+Rodríguez has replaced senior officials including Maduro’s faithful defense minister and attorney general.
+She has reorganized agencies, appointed ambassadors and eliminated tenets of the self-proclaimed socialist movement that has ruled Venezuela for more than two decades.

 Funding for defense a key early issue

-Hellerstein questioned that argument, saying Maduro and Flores’ right to defend themselves “is paramount” over the government’s national security and foreign policy interests.

-“I see no abiding interest of national security on the right to defend themselves,” the judge said.
+Allowing them to use Venezuelan government funds to defend themselves in a case arising from that conduct would “undermine the sanctions,” Wirshba said.

+The U.S. has said Maduro can use personal funds to pay his lawyers.
+He has said he doesn't have the money.

-Among his arguments, Maduro lawyer Barry Pollack contended that if Maduro got public defenders, investigating and preparing his case would sap legal resources meant for people who can’t afford their own attorneys, and that doesn’t make sense in “a case where you have someone other than the U.S. taxpayer standing ready, willing and able to fund that defense.”
+Maduro lawyer Barry Pollack contended that if Maduro got public defenders, investigating and preparing his case would sap legal resources meant for people who can’t afford their own attorneys.
+That doesn’t make sense, he contended, in “a case where you have someone other than the U.S. taxpayer standing ready, willing and able to fund that defense.”

-Hellerstein also ruled out Pollack's suggestion to dismiss the case at this juncture.
+Pollack wanted the case dismissed, but Hellerstein ruled out doing so — at least for now.
 The judge said Pollack could revisit the request if the Treasury Department doesn’t relent on its decision to bar Venezuela from paying Maduro's legal fees.
-The judge acknowledged that the “government has the right to block the funds,” but suggested that the license allowing such payments may have been “arbitrarily withheld.”

 In a court filing last month, Pollack said the Treasury Department’s Office of Foreign Assets Control, which administers sanctions, flip-flopped on a decision to let Venezuela pay for his legal fees.
 The office approved the arrangement Jan.
 9, Pollack said, but then rescinded it without explanation less than three hours later.